 The Koyna electricity project is operated by the Maharashtra State Electricity Board.
-Most of the generators are located in excavated caves a kilometre deep, inside the heart of the surrounding hills.
+Most of the generators are located in excavated caves a kilometer deep, inside the heart of the surrounding hills.
 The Koyna dam is prone to the epidemic of earthquakes in the recent past.

 In 1967, a shocking earthquake almost devastated the dam.
 Unfortunately, the dam developed major cracks.
 The cracks were later repaired and holes were created internally to relieve the hydrostatic pressures in the dam.
 In 2006, the dam was further developed to strengthen the spillway.
-Now it is believed that Koyna dam is strong enough to withstand any further earthquake.
+Now it is believed that the Koyna dam is strong enough to withstand any further earthquake.
 Moreover, Geologists are conducting studies, if the Koyna Dam is responsible for the rise in seismic activity in the region.

-Currently the Koyna Hydroelectric Project is the leading hydroelectric power plant in the country which is already complete.
-Koyna dam is widely considered as the life line of the state of Maharashtra as the dam has the potential for generating electricity and consists of 1,920 MW of total installed capacity.
-The dam also attracts several tourists through out the year due to its natural and beautiful surroundings.
+Currently, the Koyna Hydroelectric Project is the leading hydroelectric power plant in the country which is already complete.
+Koyna dam is widely considered as the lifeline of the state of Maharashtra as the dam has the potential for generating electricity and consists of 1,920 MW of total installed capacity.
+The dam also attracts several tourists throughout the year due to its natural and beautiful surroundings.